vandanmshah/GTU-Result-Tracker/README.md

 First of all it runs the 'python' file and in python file it will get the html content of result page then it will send thoes html content to our webpage.
 To send data i have used flask and to get html content i have used urllib2.

 Now i have used javaScript for more calculation.
 In javaScript it will detect the result is decelared or not if result is decelared it will notify the user.

+Following libraries are used in this project :
+- Flask
+- urllib2
+- lxml